 Leading apps may present your restaurant with a wider audience via mobile ordering, but will inevitably charge significant service fees.
 These aggregator fees, Hospitality Net has noted, require careful consideration.
 Fees over 30 percent of every processed order ensure to cut down your restaurant’s overall revenue.

 Carbonara App now has an in-built drinks pre-ordering feature for all restaurant types.
 Customers who either join your waitlist or book a table receive an SMS message with an inserted link, guiding them to a drinks pre-purchase page.
-The best thing is — it’s completely free, without any transaction costs being deducted whatsoever.

 Read more about how this exciting new feature helps your restaurant create a positive guest experience, at once enhancing trade and serving guests as soon as they enter the door.